Hormone Panel for Men on TRT- Upstream & Downstream

 You can add an IGF-1 test and 17-OH-progesterone test to your cart for an even more complete picture.

-Dehydroepiandrosterone (DHEA) is a hormone produced by the adrenal gland.
+The adrenal gland produces a hormone known as dehydroepiandrosterone (DHEA).
 It is also made in the brain.
 DHEA leads to the production of androgens and estrogens (male and female sex hormones).
 DHEA levels in the body begin to decrease after age 30.
 Lower DHEA levels are found in people with hormonal disorders, HIV/AIDS, Alzheimer's disease, heart disease, depression, diabetes, inflammation, immune disorders, and osteoporosis.
-Corticosteroids, birth control taken by mouth, and agents that treat psychiatric disorders may reduce DHEA levels.
+DHEA levels may decrease as a result of taking corticosteroids, oral birth control, and medications for psychiatric disorders.
 Do you need to take a DHEA supplement?

 Pregnenolone is the mother of all hormones.
 It is known as a neurosteroid with brain health benefits.
 As most hormones, it decreases with age.
 Aside from the natural decrease in pregnenolone that occurs as you age, research shows that higher doses of Testosterone Replacement Therapy (TRT) cause pregnenolone levels to drop even further.